-The coronary arteries are vessels that arise from the aorta (the biggest vessel in the body) and provide blood supply to the heart.
-There are usually two: the left and right coronary arteries.
+The coronary arteries are vessels that arise from the aorta (the biggest vessel in the body) and provide blood supply and oxygen to the heart.
+There are usually two arteries: the left and right coronary arteries.
 The vessels arise from one of three outpouchings of the aorta called sinuses of Valsalva.

-AAOCA is the second leading cause of sudden cardiac death (SCD) in young athletes in United States.
+AAOCA is the second leading cause of sudden cardiac death (SCD) in young athletes in the United States.

 People with AAOCA may be completely asymptomatic, in up to 50% of cases or more, and the first manifestation of the disorder can be sudden cardiac arrest (SCA).
 Others may develop symptoms leading to this diagnosis upon medical evaluation.